 - Grind the Surface – A concrete grinder will remove high spots and make the surface smooth and level.

-- Polish – Using fine grits (500, 1000, 2000, etc.), polish up to desired sheen.
+- Polish – Using fine grits (500, 1000, 2000, etc.), polish up to the desired sheen.

 - Seal the Floor – Use a penetrating sealer that repels stains and dust.